What Is Timing Belt?

 When timing or cam belts aren’t working properly, your vehicle’s valves won’t sync properly, which means the pistons could be damaged.
 If multiple parts are damaged as a result of a faulty timing belt, it can cost you up to more than $2,000.

-If you haven’t suffered further damage and are able to bring your vehicle to a service center, Tyler and Longview drivers should still be prepared to pay upwards of $1,000 for a new timing belt along with labor expenses.
-It is generally recommended that you replaced your vehicle’s timing belt every 60,000 to 100,000 miles.
+If you haven’t suffered further damage and are able to bring your vehicle to a service center, Tyler and Longview drivers should still be prepared to pay upwards of $1,000 for a new timing belt, along with labor expenses.
+It is generally recommended that you replace your vehicle’s timing belt every 60,000 to 100,000 miles.